luizgabriel/Spatial.Engine/docs/index.md

 ## Let us known if you're having any trouble

 As a reminder, this engine is improving constantly and changes may happen which could deprecate this tutorial steps.
-So, if you have any problems, feel free to leave an issue on Github.
+So, if you have any problems, feel free to leave an issue on GitHub.

 [Create a Github Issue](https://github.com/luizgabriel/Spatial.Engine/issues/new){: .btn }